Key Takeaways

 Ranking third for Maryland is Simply Business, providing excellent customer experience during the buying process.
 As an aggregator, it matches Maryland businesses with carriers like Hiscox, CNA and Markel through a single quote request, letting you compare options side by side.
 While Simply Business handles the sale, it doesn't service policies afterward, so claims and policy changes go through the matched carrier directly.

-Simply Business save food and beverage businesses 26%, while childcare services save 15%.
+Simply Business saves food and beverage businesses 26%, while childcare services save 15%.
 Because coverage depends on the matched carrier, terms differ by carrier, and although most carrier partners offer standard general liability limits, sublimits and endorsements differ.
 Businesses needing specific coverage should verify details with the quoted carrier before binding.

 Where Simply Business performs best: